vtoro/tagless/readme.md

 ### Pairing algebras

-Lets say we want to have a program that uses a key store as well as a console.
+Lets say we want to have a program that uses a key-value store as well as a console.

 ```scala
 trait KVStore[M[_]] {